 Deepening learning through inquiry, innovation and teamwork.

-The Networks of Inquiry and Innovation (NOII) and the Aboriginal Enhancement Schools Network (work) are voluntary networks of inquiry based schools and school districts in British Columbia and beyond.
+The Networks of Inquiry and Indigenous Education (NOIIE) is a voluntary network of inquiry based schools and school districts in British Columbia and beyond.

 Using an inquiry-oriented, evidence-based approach to learning and teaching through the Spiral of Inquiry, the Networks are dedicated to:

 - Every learner crossing the stage with dignity, purpose and options.

 - Every learner leaving our settings more curious than when they arrived.